TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Embedded.md

  8. Rotary Encoder
    The Rotary Encoder will be able to change values for the system as well depending on the mode of the lcd.
 This uses TIM 3 in encoder mode on channels 1 and 2 on interrupts to determine if the encoder has changed position.
 PC6 is TIM 3 CH1 and PC7 is TIM 3 CH2. the Buttons use on PC8 is TBD [8] [15].
  9. Flow Sensor
-   The flow sensor will use ADC 3 CH 4 on PC3.
+   The flow sensor will use GPIO Interrupt 3 on PC3.
 The flow sensor will detect when the water is flowing then turn of the induction gate driver [8] [16].
  10. Current Sensor
    The current sensor will use ADC 2 CH 3 on PC2.
 The current sensor will make electrical current flowing in the system is at a safe value so that components don't explode [17] [8].